-This document provides a Preliminary Draft 2 of Ecology's proposed changes to selected Parts and Sections of Chapter 173-340 WAC, Model Toxics Control Act (MTCA) Cleanup Regulations.
-This document tracks changes to the current rule, but does not footnote the changes.
+This document includes Preliminary Draft 2 of Ecology's proposed changes to selected Parts and Sections of Chapter 173-340 WAC, Model Toxics Control Act (MTCA) Cleanup Regulations.
+This document does not track changes to either the current rule or the first preliminary draft.